wking/swc-boot-camps/GoodProgrammingPractice.md

 your code.
  * Sensible variable and function names help make code self-documenting.
- * Breaking up code into functions and modules promotes the development of code that is easier to understand, modify and fix, and reuse.
+ * Breaking up code into functions, modules and packages promotes the development of code that is easier to understand, modify and fix, and reuse.
+ * Likewise, creating data-types out of conceptually-related groups of variables.
  * Add comments to explain why the code as it is or to explain code that might otherwise be cryptic
  * Record meta-data and provenance information in data files so you